GeorgeLychock/georgelychock-career/README.md

     -   Persistent nav header on Smartphone viewports
     -   Menu items should have respective icons
     -   No collaspable nav button on any viewports
+-   ### Social Media Section
+    -   Social media links will have circular backgrounds, with two sizes and colors, distinquishing more important links for the less important links
+-   ### Home
+    -   Apply a responsive structure to execute the wireframe objectives
+    -   Download button and connected text should float right, md and higher viewports

 -   ### Future Reqs
     -   Capture furture release reqs here

-### Release 1
--   #### Requirements
-    Home
-    -   Apply a responsive structure to execute the wireframe objectives
-    -   Download button and connected text should float right, md and higher viewports
-    -   Alt text all links and images
-    -   Social media links will have circular backgrounds, with two sizes and colors, distinquishing more important links for the less important links

 ## Approved Features and Initial Release Strategy